cardano-foundation/developer-portal/docs/portal-style-guide.md

 Inline-style: ![alt text](../static/img/logo-plutus-small.png 'This is the Plutus logo inline-style')

 Reference-style: ![alt text][logo]
-[logo]: ../static/img/logo-plutus-small.png 'This is the Plutus logo reference-style'
+[logo]: https://raw.githubusercontent.com/adam-p/markdown-here/master/src/common/images/icon48.png 'This is a logo reference-style'

 Images from any folder can be used by providing path to file.
 Path should be relative to markdown file:
 ![alt text](../static/img/logo-plutus.png)